 3. ZZ Plant Propagation from Leaf Cuttings

-The ZZ leaf propagation method will test your patience, and it’ll take time to grow into a new plant, but that’s an easy way:
+The ZZ leaf propagation method will test your patience, and it’ll take time to grow into a new plant, but that’s an easy way too:

 - Snip off a few healthy leaves with 2 inches of stems attached to each of them.

-- Let the cut ends heal for some hours or one day so that they form a callus.
+- Let the cut ends heal for several hours or up to a couple of days so that they form a callus.

 - If you’ve got a greenhouse, shift the pot there.
 This way, leaves will develop into new plants in 4-6 weeks.